Austrian firm rolls the dice on Japan's first casino project | DW | 20.08.2021

 And while the Nagasaki project has strong support, the same cannot be said for other cities in Japan that are toying with the idea of opening a casino.

-The city of Osaka and Wakayama Prefecture, in central Japan, are both working on similar proposals for integrated resorts.
+The city of Osaka and the Wakayama Prefecture in central Japan are both working on similar proposals for integrated resorts.
 The most high-profile project, however, is in the city of Yokohama, just south of Tokyo.

 Here, the mood is very different and the August 22 election for mayor has largely come down to this single issue for voters.